- Find out what Japan’s Nikkei 225 is all about for investors.

 - Pros and cons of investing in the Nikkei 225.

 Also known as the Nikkei Stock Average, or just the Nikkei, the index has been calculated every day since September 1950 by the Nihon Keizai Shimbun newspaper.
-Unlike the many capitalisation-weighted indices on other world stock exchanges, it is a price-weighted index (like the Dow Jones Industrial Average), arrived at by dividing the sum of the prices of each stock in the index by 225.
+Unlike the many capitalization-weighted indexes on other world stock exchanges, it is a price-weighted index (like the Dow Jones Industrial Average), arrived at by dividing the sum of the prices of each stock in the index by 225.
 The composition of the index – Japan’s top 225 blue chip stocks – is reviewed every September.

 Coming up next